-Q: How do I vote my shares during the Annual Meeting?
+- Q: How do I vote my shares during the Annual Meeting? - A: Shareholders that pre-register for the Annual Meeting may also vote during the Annual Meeting by clicking on the "Shareholder Ballot" link that will be available on the Annual Meeting website during the Annual Meeting.

-A: Shareholders that pre-register for the Annual Meeting may also vote during the Annual Meeting by clicking on the "Shareholder Ballot" link that will be available on the Annual Meeting website during the Annual Meeting meeting website.
+Registered shareholders may vote directly by simply accessing the available ballot on the meeting website.
 Beneficial shareholders who have previously submitted a legal proxy by email to HASRegister@proxy-agent.com may also vote directly using the available ballot on the meeting website.
 Other Beneficial shareholders must upload the legal proxy during the meeting when completing the ballot.
 See above section "How does a Beneficial Shareholder Pre-Register for the Annual Meeting?" on obtaining a legal proxy from your brokerage firm or bank.
 Instructions for presenting the legal proxy (if necessary) along with the online ballot will be provided during the Annual Meeting.
 Please prepare in advance by obtaining a legal proxy as soon as possible.